Bccorb/Bccorb/README.md

 ## Outside of Code

 I believe in being a good person first.
 Family second.
 Pokèmon and Anime third.
-Slinging code, is somewhere after that.
+Vim'ing a file in prod is somewhere after that.

-TLDR; Software is important.
-Being a person is more important.

 ---